renovatebot/renovate/docs/usage/setup-azure-devops.md

 1. Add the names of the repositories to `config.js`.

-1. Make sure that the "Project Collection Build Service" user has the following permissions on the repositores:
+1. Make sure that the "Project Collection Build Service (YOUR-PROJECT)" user has the following permissions on the repositores:
    - Contribute
    - Contribute to pull requests
    - Create branch